wireapp/wire-server/src/understand/federation/architecture.rst

 Federator
 ~~~~~~~~~

-.. warning:: As of July 2021, authentication is not fully implemented.
-See the
-             section on :ref:`authentication` for more details.

 The `Federator` performs additional authorization checks after receiving
 federated requests from the `Federation Ingress` and acts as egress point for